 Granite is a durable hard stone that is formed over time from volcanic magma.
 Granite has earned a reputation as a great building stone and is very popular in homes.
 It ranges in color but is known for how beautiful it is, especially for countertops.
 Granite has become a major selling point when prospective homebuyers are shopping for a new place to live.
 Caring for granite countertops is necessary to protect the investment.

 Granite countertops are gorgeous additions to a home, with each piece like a unique work of art.
-Because granite is available in so many colors, homeowners have many options to choose from.
+Due to granite being available in so many colors, homeowners have many options to choose from.
 Granite can be chosen to fit any decor or design scheme.
 Granite is also very durable and resists heat.
 This makes it great for kneading dough, making roll-out cookies, and other tasks that need a cool countertop for best results.